 Center for Academic Achievement

-The Supplemental Instruction (SI) program enhances conventional classroom work.
-Students who regularly attend SI sessions (as well as attend class and complete assignments) have been found to improve their class performance by a full grade!
-Students work collaboratively in groups and brainstorm to solve problems and to increase understanding of course material.
-SI leaders facilitate discussion through Socratic questioning and other high-level cognitive learning methods.
+Supplemental Instruction Leaders are undergraduate or graduate students who facilitate weekly, interactive, collaborative review sessions that combine what-to-learn with how-to-learn.
+Each leader must attend the course lecture and meet with the professor on a regular basis to clarify course content and material.
+SI leaders facilitate group discussion through Socratic questioning and other high-level cognitive learning methods.
 Additionally, SI leaders help students develop study techniques such as note taking, exam formulation, time management and other skills critical for success.

 The SI Leader:

 We accept applications for SI Leaders on a rolling basis with priority deadlines each fall and spring semester.
 Application details and deadlines are available online at http://www.fgcu.edu/CAA/supportleaders.html.

 For more information email email@example.com, call (239) 590-7906, or visit